roguebones/weather-api/README.md

 # weather-api: Deployable Local Python Weather API
 This repo contains code to deploy a vagrant box using Centos that runs a local endpoint to get the current temperature for a provided city and state.
 The endpoint will return a current temperature value and a value for the time the endpoint was queried.

+Data from API queries is stored in a SQLite table called temperature_api_sqlite.db and contains logic to pull the most recent temperature for a city/state if that last call was within the last 5 minutes.
+If not, it will reach out to OpenWeatherMap and get the current temperature.

 ## Installing Vagrant and hypervisor dependencies

 Visit the Vagrant downloads page and download the respective installer for your given OS: https://www.vagrantup.com/downloads.html